shah-zeb-naveed/data-structures-and-algorithms/README.md

       - OR Have nulls indicated by None for every non-NULL node's children and do pre-order traversal with None as a base case**
       - Preorder's first element is root.
 It's index in Inorder would give a midpoint.
 Elements to left belong to left subtree in inorder and SAME NUMBER of eleements in preorder.
       - In-order of BST is a sorted array.

+**Binary Search:**:
+  - I think once trick to binary search is that when I know I can find something in mid, maybe I check for when low == high, otherwise, low/high is the answer, no need to check for mid in the while loop.
+  - Quick Sort:
+    - Just use the method for last element as pivot.
+If required another method, just select it e.g. the middle index, swap it with last and continue with the same logic as the last one.
+    - Follow the logic in the notebook.
+    - Same code can be adapted to return kth largest/smallest or k largest/smallest.

+  -  At any given moment, a queue in BFS level order traversal would hold no more two levels of nodes.
+  - For a binary tree, the maximum number of nodes at a level would be N+1 / 2​ which is also the number of leafs in a full binary tree.

+  - Make sure to make most out of running sums/running mins/running maxes instead of creating another pass.
+  - For parenthesis related questions > stack / calculate balance (1 for closing/-1 for opening / max size of stack
+    - If balance can solve the problem, no need to create additional stack
+  - Need to process something after? >>>>>>> Stack

 **Math:**
   - Equation involved?
 HAVE to do some manipulation like log/anti-log and stuff.
 (NOT SURE WHAT WAS THIS)
     - Unique/Prime Factorization Theorem: